 Foreign Objects.
 Things that have fallen on the road can be hazards.
 They can be a danger to your tires and wheel rims.
-They can damage electrical and brake lines.
 They can be caught between dual tires and cause severe damage.
 Some obstacles that appear to be harmless can be very dangerous.
 For example, cardboard boxes may be empty, but they may also contain some solid or heavy material capable of causing damage.
 The same is true of paper and cloth sacks.
 It is important to remain alert for objects of all sorts, so you can see them early enough to avoid them without making sudden, unsafe moves.